autonomous-systems/react-base-keyboard/README.md

 import React from 'react';
 import ReactDOM from 'react-dom';
 import App from './App';
-import { MuiKeyboardProvider } from 'react-material-ui-keyboard';
+import { MuiKeyboardProvider } from '@autonomous-systems/react-mui-keyboard';
-import { russianButtons } from 'react-material-ui-keyboard';
+import { russianButtons } from '@autonomous-systems/react-mui-keyboard';

 ReactDOM.render(
   <MuiKeyboardProvider